PeterGilles/WordFinalNDeletion/index.md

 precise, the Lobanov_2 normalisation proposed by
 @brandSystematicCovariationMonophthongs2021).

-The following F1/F2 plot shows the mean frequencies per speaker for the three target words either with -n retained (left) or deleted (right).
+The following F1/F2 plot shows the mean formant frequencies per speaker for the three target words either with -n retained (left) or deleted (right).
 From the pairwise visual inspection of the two clouds of realisations it is obvious that the vowel realisations are rather similar, if not identical.